Combating human trafficking

 Role of municipalities in combating human trafficking

-There are numerous organisations that identify and assist the victims of human trafficking.
-They too can be found at the website Wegwijzer Mensenhandel.
+There are many organisations that identify and assist the victims of human trafficking.
+They include the Anti-Trafficking Coordination Centre (CoMensha) and the Social Affairs and Employment (SZW) Inspectorate.
+These organisations and others can be found on the National Referral Site for Human Trafficking.

-In order to produce its reports the office of the National Rapporteur collects information from various parties involved in preventing and combating human trafficking and sexual violence against children, and in offering victim support services.
+In order to produce its reports, the office of the National Rapporteur collects information from victim support services and organisations involved in preventing and combating human trafficking and sexual violence against children.
 The Rapporteur also maintains contacts with organisations abroad and international bodies.

-The reports of the National Rapporteur can be found on its website.
+The reports of the National Rapporteur on Human Trafficking and Sexual Violence against children (in Dutch) can be found on the website.